 In turn, the pressure is placed on the urethra, similar to the case of benign prostatic hyperplasia.
-Urinary hesitancy then develops due to the pressure.
+Hesitancy in urination then develops due to the pressure.

 Urinary Tract Infections

 Urinary tract infections can also lead to urinary hesitancy.
-This condition occurs when bacteria make its way into the urinary tract and causes infection in the area.
+This condition occurs when bacteria make their way into the urinary tract and causes infection in the area.

 Urinary tract infections are far more common in women, but they can develop in men as well.

 Studies have found that up to 40% of women experience this type of infection at least once before they turn 40.
 Each year, more than six million patients see a physician to be treated for a urinary tract infection.

 Many people do not realize it, but certain types of pharmaceutical medications have also been shown to have an impact on urinary function.

 Various drugs can affect how much a person urinates or even cause the development of urinary hesitancy.
 Some common drugs that have been linked to such potential side-effects include: